danilat/string-calculator-katayuno/README.md

 # String Calculator Kata

-Solution for [the kata](https://katalyst.codurance.com/string-calculator) in Agile Aragón [Kata-katayuno con Visual Thinking](https://www.meetup.com/agilearagon/events/268780252/).
+This is a solution for [the kata](https://katalyst.codurance.com/string-calculator) written in ruby and testing with rspec.

-The code was written in ruby and testing with rspec, pair programming with [@marcis](https://github.com/marcis)
+The original solution in the Agile's Aragón [Kata-katayuno con Visual Thinking](https://www.meetup.com/agilearagon/events/268780252/) pair programming with [@marcis](https://github.com/marcis) is tagged in: https://github.com/danilat/string-calculator-katayuno/tree/1-in-katayuno